pabstm/NovoLign/README.md

 <br>

 #### What is NovoLign?
+NovoLign is a tool for rapid annotation of de novo sequenced peptides with homology alignment.
-NovoLign is an tool that uses DIAMOND for high-througput, error-tolerant annotation of de novo sequenced peptides.
+It uses DIAMOND for high-througput, error-tolerant annotation of de novo sequenced peptides.
 As de novo sequencing is independent of database composition, it provides an unbiased alternative to conventional database searching methods.
 By aligning de novo peptides to general databases such as UniRef100, NovoLign can find related peptide sequences, which can aid in construction of sample specific databases, database and experiment quality control, and asses the completeness of references databases.